Iterative Estimation of Mixed Exponential Random Graph Models with Nodal Random Effects: Examples

 \FloatBarrier

 \FloatBarrier Looking at the AIC values of the four models in Table \ref{tab:comparison} we see that both mERGMs outperform the ERGMs.
-This gives clear evidence of existing node specific heterogeneity and hence the proposed model with nodal random effects are preferable.
+This gives clear evidence of existing node specific heterogeneity, and hence the proposed models with nodal random effects are preferable.
+This is also apparent in the goodness-of-fit plots.
+For instance, in Figure \ref{fig:fb_model1_model3_gof} we can see that model 3 fitted with mERGM gives a better fit compared to model 1 fitted with ERGM, which is in line with the corresponding AIC values.
+Furthermore, the AIC value of model 2 in Table \ref{tab:comparison} fitted with ERGM is exceptionally huge compared to model 4 fitted with mERGM, and we observe this issue well reflected in the goodness-of-fit plots in Figure \ref{fig:fb_model2_model4_gof}, where model 2 struggles with huge convergence issues.
 Overall, model 4 appears to be the most suitable among the four fitted models to describe the data.